Updated: Jul 21

 When it comes to language options, not all streaming services are equal - not yet anyways.
 While platforms like Hulu and HBO have big international plans, and Amazon Prime is working hard to acquire more global content, Netflix currently reigns supreme in providing the most foreign language options and original content.
-If you’re new to using streaming platforms as a tool for education, these Netflix language learning tips will help you get the most out of your downtime and replace your TV binge guilt with accomplishment.
+If you’re new to using streaming platforms as a tool for education, these Netflix language learning tips will help you get the most out of your downtime and replace your TV binge guilt with a sense of accomplishment.

 1. Download the Language Learning with Netflix Chrome extension.